RedDirtBits/nixos/xps15/README.md

 ```

 There is nothing spectacular about this part of the configuration with the exception of a couple packages I needed to install that I was not aware I would have to.
 If you want or need to be able to run commands like _lspci_ or _lsusb_ then you will need to install the last two packages, _pciutils_ and _usbutils_.
 It never occurred to me that such functionality would not be on a system by default but here we are.

+What I will note here is rather than configure all the packages needed at the user level, I will likely do all of mine at the system level.
+I may ultimately try it out both ways (it could not be easier since its NixOS) just to see what if any changes there may be but remember, I am the only user on this machine so whether they are system or user level packages seems somewhat irrelevante.
+At least at this stage of learning.
+Though, I am sure there are some security concerns there and perhaps someone more in the know of such things could let me know what the pros and cons would be.

 ## Swap